parthgoswami-github/prod/contributorblog_2/index.md

-# Contributor Blog #2: A journey from being a passive listener to an active contributor
+# Contributor Blog #2: Interview with Priyanka Pandey

 We have many diverse contributors in opensource that help upstream communities in unconventional ways, which doesn’t require any coding or development skills.
 Starting with a non-code contribution can help anyone overcome the sense of failure and not being good enough, and it can also serve as a springboard for our open source adventure.
 This interview series aims to highlight some non-code open source contributions that anyone can make right now to get started contributing.